pappasam/npd/c1_intro_programming/assignments/a2_shell_challenges.md

 for assignment_2.
 Stage, commit, and push these changes to your public submission repository added to Github in the last class.**

+### Output Redirection

+The `cat` command prints its arguments to the standard output, or STDOUT:

+    cat ~/.bashrc

+You can redirect the output to a file using the `>` operator:

+    cat ~/.bashrc > .bashrc.backup

+`cat` derives its name from 'concatenate' since it will sequentially print multiple arguments to the same output. **Use `cat` to combine the contents of multiple files into one summary file located at `~/intro-programming/catted_file.txt`.
+Add a note in `README.md` explaining what files you combined.**
 ### Download

 Use wget to download several files.
 You can use a browser in a graphical environment